Abeer-Sabry/form-react-app/README.md

--AuthForm component which contains the main app form with validation which created by formik and Yup, please Note when you enter your phone number with +2 pattern, when you submit successfully the phoneNumber auth will be shown, It contains signup with google and signup with facebook methods
+-AuthForm component which contains the main app form with validation which created by formik and Yup, please Note when you enter your phoneNumber enter it with +2 pattern, when you submit successfully the phoneNumber auth will be shown, It contains signup with google and signup with facebook methods